 Flash and run

-OpenOCD is an open source GDB server which offer a programming interface to an hardware debugger.
-The debugger allows common operation like write/erase flash memories, write/clear RAM memories, set register values, set breakpoints or watchpoints, set program counter, execute the code step by step and so on.
+OpenOCD is an open source GDB server which offers a programming interface to a hardware debugger.
+The debugger allows common operations like write/erase flash memories, write/clear RAM memories, set register values, set breakpoints or watchpoints, set program counter, execute the code step by step and so on.
 From our point of view we can say that:

 The debugger is composed by an hardware part (in this case ST-Link Embed Debugger) and a software part (in this case OpenOCD).
 The debugger could be considered like a bridge between our IDE and the MCU.
 To perform any debugging operation the first step is to “create this bridge”